 The Fulton County Sheriff’s Reserve Unit has two management commands under which the divisions operate: The Administration Command and the Operations Command.
 These commands are led by two captains.
-The Administration Command consists of the Training & Special Operations Division, while the Operations Command consists of the following divisions: Law Enforcement, Jail, and Court Services.
+The Administration Command consists of the Administrative Division, while the Operations Command consists of the following divisions: Law Enforcement, Jail, and Court Services.

 The four divisions are under the leadership of a lieutenant, with sergeants supervising their respective sections and platoons.